florianjehn/Societal_Collapse/_posts/2024-04-25-trade_collapse.md

 Our current food trade network is not that dissimilar.
 If for example, the United States would cease to trade food for some reason, this alone has the potential to completely unravel our food trade network.

+# How important is domestic production in comparison with trading food?

+Another way to look at food trade is to explore when it is helpful to import a lot of food and when this is more of a liability and you should rather have grown your domestic food production.
+This is explored in an article by (Verschuur et al., 2024).
+The researchers developed a bilateral trade model for 177 countries and four major crops (maize, wheat, rice, soybean) to simulate how different types of shocks affect food availability and prices.
+They modeled several scenarios: the Ukraine war, energy price shocks, trade restrictions, and a "polycrisis" combining all three—against 54 years of weather-driven production variability.

+Key findings about trade as a buffer:

+* Trade generally helps mitigate localized shocks by allowing countries to source food from alternative suppliers.
+For example, when Ukraine's exports were disrupted, importing countries shifted to other suppliers.
+* In typical years, countries with high import dependency experienced smaller reductions in consumer surplus, suggesting trade networks provide resilience against moderate disruptions.
+* During the Ukraine war scenario, international trade flows increased as countries sought alternative suppliers, demonstrating trade's adaptive capacity.

+However, trade has limitations as a buffer:

+* During extreme "tail risk" events (the worst 10% of scenarios), higher import dependency became a vulnerability rather than an asset—especially for maize and rice.
+Countries with greater domestic production were better buffered against severe shocks.
+* Trade can transmit and amplify shocks across the global system.
+The compound "polycrisis" scenario resulted in consumer price increases of 23-52% across all crops, affecting virtually all countries simultaneously.
+* Trade restrictions (like India's rice export ban) severely impacted specific regions, particularly Sub-Saharan Africa and Central Asia.

+The energy price shock proved most damaging overall, increasing input costs globally, while different regions showed varying vulnerabilities to specific shock types.
+The research suggests that both trade connectivity and domestic production capacity are needed in a "risk layering" approach to food system resilience.

+In essence, trade provides crucial flexibility for the food system to adapt to shocks, but becomes less effective as buffers during compound, global-scale disruptions.
+This is a similar conclusion as Yıldırım & Önen (2024), but Verschuur et al. additionally back this up with modelling.

 # Comparing food trade to trade of other goods

 All this shows that our food trade system is susceptible to risks, highlighting the importance of increasing resilience.
 Interestingly, while the food system appears increasingly vulnerable, this trend does not necessarily extend to the broader trade system.
 Kang et al. (2024) examined trade flows over the past three decades.
 Their analysis involved systematically removing nodes from the network to simulate the redistribution of node load to neighboring nodes.
 They observed a gradual decrease in countries' reliance on others, particularly since the 2008 financial crisis.
 This shift is attributed to the decreasing significance of fossil fuels due to the emergence of alternative energy sources, alongside increased awareness among nations about supply line vulnerabilities and efforts to enhance resilience after recurring shocks to the system like COVID-19 or the financial crisis.
 However, the study also revealed that even the removal of a smaller country can cause significant disruptions, as neighboring nodes often lack sufficient capacity to absorb the loss.